 The chicken needs to be either seasoned, brined or marinated before it is put onto the rotisserie.

-Then the chicken needs to be secured onto the rotisserie so that it is as balanced as possible and with the wings and drum sticks tucked in so that these are not over cooked.
+and with the wings and drum sticks tucked in so that these are not over cooked.
 The chicken needs to be basted ever so often during the cooking process.

 See Rotisserie Chicken Recipes for more details.